Steveston Tram Museum: History

+Museum

 The museum opened on May 3, 2013.
 The museum was built around original tracks of the BCER, and stands across the street from the now gone Steveston station.
 After three years of restoration, costing $400,000 and funded by the city of Richmond, the restored tram was put on display in 2018.

+Streetcar 1220 is brought outside of the museum annually on July 1st as part of Steveston's Canada Day celebrations.